Agoric/agoric-sdk/packages/SwingSet/src/liveslots/vatstore-usage.md

 # Counters

-Liveslots maintains three counters to create the distinct vrefs that it transmits to the kernel.
-These counters are initialized the first time `startVat` is called (in the very first version of a vat), and written to the vatstore at the end of each delivery.
+Liveslots maintains three durable counters to create the distinct vrefs that it transmits to the kernel.
+These counters are initialized the first time `startVat` is called (in the very first version of a vat), and written to the vatstore at the end of each delivery as a JSON-serialized record at key `idCounters`.

-* `exportID`: each exported object vref (`o+NN`) and virtual/durable Kind gets the next ID
+* `exportID`: an integer indicating the ID of the next exported Remotable or defined Kind and incremented upon each allocation of such a value.
+Technically starts at 1, but that is mostly irrelevant because the root object itself is associated with 0 and many initial values are claimed before any userspace vat code has a chance to run (described below).
-* `collectionID`: each collection gets the next ID
+* `collectionID`: an integer indicating the Collection ID of the next collection and incremented upon each allocation of a new collection.
+Starts at 1, which is claimed by "[baggage](#baggage)".
-* `promiseID`: each exported Promise and outbound-message `result` gets the next ID
+* `promiseID`: an integer indicating the ID for the next exported promise (including a promise implicitly created for outbound-message results).
+Starts at 5.

-The first ten exportIDs (covering `o+0` through `o+9`) are consumed by liveslots during vat startup, leaving `10` as the first Kind ID available for userspace.
+The current version of liveslots consumes the first ten exportIDs (covering `o+0` through `o+9`) during vat startup, leaving `10` as the first Kind ID available for userspace.

 * `o+0`: root object
 * `o+1`: identifies the KindHandle Kind ID, each `o+1/${kindHandleID}` instance of which is a KindHandle